Jorge Agostini: Return to Cuba

 After returning to Cuba, Agostini would travel to the United States now as an economic rather than political emigrant.
 He resided on the small merchant cargo ship Mambí, of which he was appointed captain.
 On 19 February 1941, he was reinstated in the Cuban Navy with his former rank and subsequently appointed professor of artillery at his alma mater, the Mariel naval school, and later as head of the Boca de Mariel post.

 After the outbreak of World War II, Agostini would once again ascend rapidly through various posts.
 He was promoted to the rank of lieutenant in February 1942 and was assigned to the US naval flotilla that operated within Cuban ports.
 The following year he was sent to undergo a tactical course in anti-submarine warfare at the Training Center in Miami, Florida.
 In 1944 he became chief of several surface units of the Cuban navy as well as chief of the Boca de Camarioca naval post and, as an officer, he was transferred to the Directorate Department of the General Staff.

 The June 1944 election of Ramón Grau San Martín as President of the Republic proved to be pivotal for Agostini's career as he became close to Grau's inner circle.
 He was first transferred to the Directorate Department of the General Staff of the Navy shortly after the election.
 In March 1945 he was appointed Assistant to the Chief of the Army and a month later was assigned to the Commission of the Military House within the Palatine Mansion.
 Finally, on 17 May Agostini was appointed Grau's Head of the Secret Service of the Presidential Palace.

 In 1947 he joined the "Cayo Confites" plan to depose neighboring Dominican dictator Rafael Leónidas Trujillo.
 Aboard the Cinco Hermanas he was transporting a shipment of explosives when he received urgent instructions to anchor in Cárdenas Bay and go to the Presidential Palace, where he was informed that President Grau decided to suspend the project's execution.
-Agostini then continued as the Head of the Palace Secret Service although he eventually ceased to perform the many of the effective tasks of the position during part of the terms of Grau and the new president, Carlos Prío Socarrás (elected in 1948), due to frequent political and ethical disputes with both presidents.
+Agostini then continued as the Head of the Palace Secret Service although he eventually ceased to perform many of the effective tasks of the position during part of the terms of Grau and the new president, Carlos Prío Socarrás (elected in 1948), due to frequent political and ethical disputes with both presidents.